Updated: Aug 31

 So now, you’re a partner in this process and the end product—not blindly saying yes to the detriment of your own team, but not saying no and putting up walls.

 Scenario 2: The Ideator

-These people both amaze and frustrate me because they have probably 30 brilliant ideas in the shower every morning (compared to my, say, 1 per decade), but they don’t necessarily know what it takes to accomplish those brilliant ideas.
+These people both amaze and frustrate me because they have probably 30 brilliant ideas in the shower every morning (compared to my, say, one per decade), but they don’t necessarily know what it takes to accomplish those brilliant ideas.
 Nor are they usually in the weeds of the team’s day-to-day balancing act.

-So how do you respect this person, and make the most of these brilliant shower-ideas, but not let it derail your current goals?
+So how do you respect this person and make the most of these brilliant shower-ideas, but not let it derail your current goals?

 First of all, don’t avoid the person or agree to anything without sufficient information.
 Corral the person.
 Consider saying something like:

 It's exciting to hear about these ideas!
 Unfortunately, if we are going to hit Milestone X, we need to stay focused on the current phase of the project.

 That being said, I’d love to dedicate 15 minutes of the agenda on our next call to hear more about this so that the team and I can better understand the context.
 The team will then discuss internally, and present you with a few options for proceeding.